Basic ideas to help in the preparation of a proposal include the following:

-DO be specific about what you will do and when you will do it.
-A timeline shows good planning and brings life to a proposal.
-Write clearly and succinctly.
-Demonstrate the alignment of planned activities to your goals, objectives, and grant requirements.
+DO be specific about what is to be done and when it happens.
+A timeline gives life to a proposal.
+Write clearly and succinctly demonstrating alignment of activities to goals, objectives, and grant requirements.

-DON’T expect proposal readers to guess what you are going to do; you must tell them your plan.
-Don’t use excess verbiage or unnecessary language, but be very clear on your intent.
+DON’T expect proposal readers to guess what is going to be done; tell them the plan.
+Be very clear about intent.

 3. Observe technical guidelines.

-DO read directions on the Request for Proposals (RFP) carefully and make certain to include everything mentioned and in the order mentioned (i.e., in the order of the proposal guidelines).
-Not following directions is a major reason many proposals are not funded.
-Have a sound budget.
-Get estimates about costs to be incurred and the length of time needed to complete the project.
+DO read directions on the Request for Proposals carefully and include everything mentioned in the order of the proposal guidelines.
+Have a budget with estimates about costs and the time needed to complete the project.

 DON’T exceed the page limit, font size, or budget limits.
-Don’t exaggerate or be unrealistic about the budget or resources needed for the project.
+Don’t be unrealistic about budget or resources required.

 4. Emphasize the benefits.

-DO show how a funded grant will benefit any participants.
-If the RFP calls for student participation, focus on the expected impact on student learning.
+DO show how benefits participants.
+If student participation is required, focus on student learning.

-DON’T philosophize in the proposal.
-Show a direct need for the work and have a creative solution to any specific problems.
+DON’T philosophize in the proposal; show a direct need for the work and have a creative solution for problems.

 5. Describe possible long-term implications.

-DO have an evaluation plan that measures all stated objectives.
+DO an evaluation plan that measures all objectives.
 Describe how assessment information will be collected, used, and reported.

-DON’T over generalize implications or promise more than you can deliver.
+DON’T over generalize implications or promise more than can be delivered.

 6. Enlist the support of your principal, supervisor, and colleagues.

-DO make certain that persons who write recommending letters indicate their strong support and commitment to you and your project.
-Provide them with a copy of your proposal so that they will understand the details and requirements of the project.
+DO have recommending letters indicate strong support and commitment to the project.
+Provide writers a proposal copy for their understanding of details and requirements in the project.

-DON’T forget to have someone not connected to your project read both it and the RFP to see whether all guidelines are met, the proposal is sensible, your thinking is clear, and there are no mechanical errors.
-A new pair of eyes can be very helpful.
+DO have someone not connected with the project read the proposal and requirements to check whether guidelines are met, the proposal is sensible, the thinking is clear, and there are no errors.